AdobeDocs/adobe-io-events/src/pages/guides/using/indesign-apis/indesign-apis-events-data-stream-setup.md

 Field | Description
 --- | ---
-event_id | Unique UUID generated per event id | Unique UUID generated per event type | Type of event used for event subscription routing source | Context in which an event happened
+eventid | Unique UUID generated per event id | Unique UUID generated per event type | Type of event used for event subscription routing source | Context in which an event happened